 Each and every instruction is able to perform this "immediate addressing" on its right hand operand.
-You indicate this with a "#" symbol in front of this operand, although it is logically a part of the operation code.
+You indicate this by an "#" symbol in front of this operand, although it is logically a part of the operation code.

-What else do we have?
+What have we else?
 Ah, there is also an ADD-instruction!
 Obvious what it does: It adds a 1 to register 5.